Bellmer La Poupée: Collection

 McQueen's show notes described La Poupée as fusing the "purity of Far Eastern culture with the sharp punk elements of the West".
 The collection focused on McQueen's signature tailoring, with close-fitting suits, jumpsuits with deep cuts down the back of the neck or the cleavage, and origami-inspired jackets.
 Many of these items had exaggerated points at hems and lapels.
 Bumsters, a style of trousers whose extremely low waist exposed the top of the intergluteal cleft, returned to the runway; McQueen had developed them for his second collection, Taxi Driver (Autumn/Winter 1993).

-Dresses were presented in colourful brocades, white silks, and sheer fabrics worn over bikini bottoms.
+Dresses were presented in colourful Asian-influenced brocades, white silks, and sheer fabrics worn over bikini bottoms.
 In terms of silhouettes, there were shift dresses, bias cut evening dresses, and flapper dresses with fringe.
 More unusually, McQueen also showed cocktail dresses with collars so high they obscured the face, which have been described as a Surrealist touch.
+Some items had Japanese-influenced shapes, such as a silk brocade jacket with kimono-like sleeves from Look 61.

 Many items were embellished with slashes of what looked like neon spray paint.'
 A tyre track print that first occurred in The Birds (Spring/Summer 1995) was used again for Look 63.
 Zippers were placed in unusual places: on the knees, or in spots that would be revealing, such as across the nipples.
 The slashing effect caused by the zippers may have been a reference to the dismembered look of Bellmer's dolls.
 Judith Watt felt they may have been a reference to the Surrealist designs of Elsa Schiaparelli.
 She also considered that they may have been inspired by Manism 2, a 1991 collection by John McKitterick; McQueen worked for McKitterick briefly during the early 1990s.

 Accessories

-What set [McQueen] apart from other designers at the time...is that he had a good eye for finding accessory designers who were on the edge of fashion.
+What set [McQueen] apart from other designers at the time ... is that he had a good eye for finding accessory designers who were on the edge of fashion.
 They didn’t come from a normal trajectory of fashion.